tomjefferis/tomjefferis/README.md

 # Hi there! 👋

-I'm Tom Jefferis, a passionate PhD researcher and software engineer from [Your Location].
+I'm Tom Jefferis, a passionate PhD researcher and software engineer from the UK.
 Welcome to my GitHub profile! 🚀

 ## 🔧 Technologies & Tools